treehouses/treehouses.github.io/pages/vi/sshpi.md

 ### Add ssh key to the Raspberry Pi

-To add your ssh key to your Raspberry Pi, run: `treehouses sshkey add "your ssh key"`
+To add your SSH key to your Raspberry Pi, run: `treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes).

 ### Log in by Root

-To log into root, you can run `sudo -s` while logged into the Pi user, or ssh directly into it by running `ssh root@[local IP address]` instead of `ssh pi@[local IP address]`.
+To log into root, you can run `sudo -s` while logged into the Pi user, or SSH directly into it by running `ssh root@[local IP address]` instead of `ssh pi@[local IP address]`.

 ### Rename Pi by Github Name